SpikingNetwork/TrainSpikingNet.jl/README.md

 Edit `src/params.jl` to set your network size, connectivity, stimulus pattern, etc.  Optionally copy it to another directory.

-Execute `julia src/init.jl <dir-with-params.jl> [-x <path-to-xtargs.jld>]`
+Execute `julia src/init.jl <dir-with-params.jl> [-x <path-to-xtargs.jld2>]`
 to randomly set the weights.
-If the full path to a JLD file containing the synaptic targets is not specified as an additional argument, artificial targets will be generated consisting of sinusoids.
-The results are stored in several JLD files alongside params.jl.
+If the full path to a JLD2 file containing the synaptic targets is not specified as an additional argument, artificial targets will be generated consisting of sinusoids.
+The results are stored in several JLD2 files alongside params.jl.

 Execute `julia [-t <T>] src/{cpu,gpu}/train.jl [-n <#-of-iterations>] [-p <test-every-N-iterations>] <dir-with-params.jl` to iteratively update the weights with sequential presentations of the stimulus.
-The trained weights are stored in additional JLD files and the correlations to the targets dumped to the standard output.
+The trained weights are stored in additional JLD2 files and the correlations to the targets dumped to the standard output.
 Use the `-t` flag to thread the CPU version of train.jl; it has no effect on the GPU.

 Use `julia [-t <T>] src/{cpu,gpu}test.jl <dir-with-params.jl [-n
 <#-of-repeated-trials]` to plot the trainined activities.
 The underlying
-data is stored in `test.jld`.
-Use `julia src/plot.jl <path-to-test.jld>`
+data is stored in `test.jld2`.
+Use `julia src/plot.jl <path-to-test.jld2>`
 to re-plot without re-computing the trials.

 Additional options for all of these scripts can be displayed with `-h` or